mmagnuski/borsar/README.md

 ## Installation
-`borsar` is not yet released on `PPI` so to install you have to download it from Github using pip in the following way:
+`borsar` is not yet released on `PyPI` so to install you have to download it from GitHub using pip in the following way:
 ```
 pip install git+https://github.com/mmagnuski/borsar
 ```